alejandrodf1/Machine-learning-fundamentals/README.md

 # Machine learning fundamentals

 This project is about learning all the fundamentals about machine learning using python and well known libraries for this purposes.
+This repository consider the following:
+1. Linear regression
+2. Logistic regression

 ## Installation guide